 &lt;sup>12 Dottridge, Mike and Ann Jordan.
 Children, Adolescents, and Human Trafficking: Making Sense of a Complex Problem.
 RIGHTS WORK INITIATIVE.
-Issue Paper 5, at 12 (May 2012), available at http://rightswork.org/wpcontent/uploads/2012/05/Issue-Paper-5.pdf.
+Issue Paper 5, at 12 (May 2012), available at http://rightswork.org/wp-content/uploads/2012/05/Issue-Paper-5.pdf.

-- 3. Expand access to services and protection for all child survivors of trafficking, and create training programs for relevant city and state agencies.
-Expanded services should include counseling, mentoring, housing, education, job training, and legal services.
-Large numbers of children slip through the cracks of an underfunded services network.
-Trainings should include, but not be limited to, labor investigators, first responders, truancy officers, and hospital workers.
-School systems should have protocols in place to identify all trafficked youth, refer to services, and educate on prevention. - 4.
-Promote policies that provide education about the danger of child smuggling turning into severe form of trafficking in persons, as well as also provide a realistic picture of the reasons children flee their home countries.
+- 4. Promote policies that provide education about the danger of child smuggling turning into severe form of trafficking in persons, as well as also provide a realistic picture of the reasons children flee their home countries.
 Some parents genuinely believe that they are sending their children across international borders to provide them with educational or employment opportunities.
 Parents need to be educated about the dangers involved in such unsafe migration as well as about the possibility that the smugglers may subsequently subject the children to exploitative and harmful third parties. - 5.
 Promote placement with adults or family reunification, as appropriate.
 Careful screening is required for assurance that families and other adults in the child's life were not complicit in trafficking the child and are also safe to reunite the child with.
 Family reunification is one of the primary goals of immigration laws.
 The Unaccompanied Refugee Minors (URM) Program, if taking child labor trafficking into account, can properly help place children with foster families as needed. - 6.
 Department of Health and Human Services should place greater importance in differentiating between "potential" child trafficking victims and minors actually deemed victims of a severe form of trafficking, especially amongst child labor trafficking victims.
 Accurate assessment for "potential" child labor trafficking victims will serve to qualify more child labor trafficking victims for eligibility for interim financial assistance and qualification into the URM Program. - 7.
 Encourage and support the DOL, especially the Wage and Hour Division, in its efforts to screen for child labor trafficking in the course of enforcing child labor laws and the Fair Labor Standards Act.
-The DOL attempted to implement rules to protect children working in the agriculture industry; it should be given the leeway to protect child workers who may be vulnerable to be exploited, trafficked, or abused. - 8.
+14 The DOL attempted to implement rules to protect children working in the agriculture industry; it should be given the leeway to protect child workers who may be vulnerable to be exploited, trafficked, or abused - 8.
 Create a mechanism that would monitor efforts to combat child labor in the United States similar to that of the DOL's Bureau of International Labor Affairs (ILAB), which monitors child labor internationally.
 2010 marked the first year the State Department's Trafficking in Persons (TIP) Report included a ranking of the United States.
-The government should also create a mechanism or body that would be responsible for reporting on child trafficking in the United States in upcoming TIP reports. - Request that Office of Refugee and Resettlement facilities for undocumented children and the Unaccompanied Refugees Minor Program screen all children in their care for child labor trafficking.
+The government should also create a mechanism or body that would be responsible for reporting on child trafficking in the United States in upcoming TIP reports.
+15 - 9.
+Request that Office of Refugee and Resettlement facilities for undocumented children and the Unaccompanied Refugees Minor Program screen all children in their care for child labor trafficking.
 Many undocumented children are sent to these facilities and programs but are never screened, much less identified, as labor trafficking survivors. - 10.
 For child labor trafficking survivors, child welfare planning should include tailored plans that take into consideration the child's family circumstances, abusive home environments, need to support family and generate income, and education and work plans.